timeplus-io/docs/docs/proton-kafka.md

 :::info

-Please note, since 1.3.25, by default multiple JSON documents will be inserted to the same Kafka message.
+Please note, by default multiple JSON documents will be inserted to the same Kafka message.
 One JSON document each row/line.
 Such default behavior aims to get the maximum writing performance to Kafka/Redpanda.
 But you need to make sure the downstream applications are able to properly split the JSON documents per Kafka message.

 If you need a valid JSON per each Kafka message, instead of a JSONL, please set `one_message_per_row=true` e.g.